Gravitational lens time-delay as a probe of a possible time variation of the fine-structure constant: Abstract

 \section{Abstract}

-We propose a new and cosmological model-independent method to probe a possible time variation of the fine-structure constant ($\alpha$).
-Our analysis is based on time-delay of Strong Gravitational Lensing and Type Ia Supernovae observations.
-By considering a specific class of string theory inspired models called runaway dilaton, where the cosmological evolution of the fine structure constant is given by $\frac{\Delta \alpha}{\alpha} \approx -\gamma \ln{(1+z)}$, we obtain limits on the physical properties parameter of the model ($\gamma$) at the level $10^{-2}$ ($1\sigma$).
-Although our limits are less restrictive than those obtained by quasar spectroscopy, the approach presented here provides new independent bounds on a possibility of $\frac{\Delta \alpha}{\alpha} \neq 0$ at a different range of redshift.
+A new method based on large scale structure observations is proposed to probe a possible temporal variation of the fine-structure constant ($\alpha$).
+Our analyses are based on time-delay of Strong Gravitational Lensing and Type Ia Supernovae observations.
+By considering the runaway dilaton scenario, where the cosmological temporal evolution of the fine-structure constant is given by $\frac{\Delta \alpha}{\alpha} \approx -\gamma \ln{(1+z)}$, we obtain limits on the physical properties parameter of the model ($\gamma$) at the level $10^{-2}$ ($1\sigma$).
+Although our limits are less restrictive than those obtained by quasar spectroscopy, the approach presented here provides new bounds on the possibility of $\frac{\Delta \alpha}{\alpha} \neq 0$ at a different range of redshifts.